Chainey Umphrey: Career

+Personal life

 Away from competition, Umphrey also worked to promote the sport of gymnastics and appeared at clinics around the United States.
 He was a guest on the children's program Mister Rogers' Neighborhood in 1986 and again in 1995, demonstrating gymnastics skills and training methods.

 Umphrey retired from gymnastics in 2000 and returned to UCLA for medical school.
 He now practices in Physical medicine and rehabilitation in San Jose, California.